rjbernaldo/katalog/data-structures/trees-tries-and-graphs.md

   - `AVL Trees`

-    - A kind of self balancing binary tree.
+    - Self balancing binary tree.
     - The heights of two child subtrees of any node differ at most by one.
 If at any time they differ by more than one, rebalancing is done to restore this property.
     - Lookup, insertion, and deletion all take O(log N)
     - More strictly balanced than red-black trees.